 Easy installation means fewer errors and delays on the technician’s part, shorter installation times, and one less problem for your consumer.
 Satisfied customers make fewer service and warranty calls, and they’ll be more likely to buy another one of your products when it’s time for an upgrade.
 Overall, seamless installation reduces returns and increases customer usability and satisfaction.

-Should You Include Installers in CV tests?
+Should You Include Installers in beta tests?

-Inviting installers to participate in your CV tests is especially useful if you anticipate that some of your market segments will use professional installation.
+Inviting installers to participate in your tests is especially useful if you anticipate that some of your market segments will use professional installation.
 While they may need to be incentivized differently than other testers, their contributions add depth and insight into your customers’ everyday lives.
 Testing your product with experts alongside real people in their actual living and working environments surfaces nuances that give you an edge over your competition.

 To learn more best practices for improving your product success through Alpha, Beta, and Field Testing, sign up for our monthly newsletter!